SfC Home > Professional Excellence > Career >

 Only few years ago, the common way to look for job opening was to search the newspaper want ads.
 Another method was to go through employment agencies, who would find opening for you.

-Although looking through the want ads or using employment agencies may still be worthwhile, the major method to find a prospective employer is to search online.
+Although looking through the want ads or using employment agencies may still be worthwhile, theses days a major method for achieving employment is finding a job online.

 There are websites that specialize in listing job openings around the country, as well as in your location.
 Others give advice on getting a job, as well as listing jobs and even posting resumes.